jutunen/custom-menu-wrapper/README.md

 - content agnostic: menu items should be able to contain any HTML
 - nestable: allows creating of versatile menu-submenu structures
 - menu "drop" directions: down or right
-- initial menu positions: bottom or right
+- initial menu item positions: bottom or right
 - menu toggling methods: click or hover

 ## Usage